-There have been a large number of papers, patent filings, articles, and blog posts that describe PageRank and how it might be used in ranking pages at a search engine.
+There have been many papers, patent filings, articles, and blog posts that describe PageRank and how it might be used in ranking pages at a search engine.
 There has been much less written on a very related topic – how anchor text in links might influence how relevant a page might be considered for the words and phrases used in those links.

 2.2 Anchor Text

-The text of links is treated in a special way in our search engine.
+The text of links is treated specially in our search engine.
 Most search engines associate the text of a link with the page that the link is on.
 In addition, we associate it with the page the link points to.
 This has several advantages.
 First, anchors often provide more accurate descriptions of web pages than the pages themselves.
-Second, anchors may exist for documents which cannot be indexed by a text-based search engine, such as images, programs, and databases.
-This makes it possible to return web pages which have not actually been crawled.
-Note that pages that have not been crawled can cause problems, since they are never checked for validity before being returned to the user.
-In this case, the search engine can even return a page that never actually existed, but had hyperlinks pointing to it.
-However, it is possible to sort the results, so that this particular problem rarely happens.
+Second, anchors may exist for documents that cannot be indexed by a text-based search engine, such as images, programs, and databases.
+This makes it possible to return web pages that have not actually been crawled.
+Note that pages that have not been crawled can cause problems since they are never checked for validity before being returned to the user.
+In this case, the search engine can even return a page that never actually existed but had hyperlinks pointing to it.
+However, it is possible to sort the results so that this particular problem rarely happens.

-This idea of propagating anchor text to the page it refers to was implemented in the World Wide Web Worm [McBryan 94] especially because it helps search non-text information, and expands the search coverage with fewer downloaded documents.
+This idea of propagating anchor text to the page it refers to was implemented in the World Wide Web Worm [McBryan 94].
+It helps search non-text information and expands the search coverage with fewer downloaded documents.
 We use anchor propagation mostly because anchor text can help provide better quality results.
-Using anchor text efficiently is technically difficult because of the large amounts of data which must be processed.
-In our current crawl of 24 million pages, we had over 259 million anchors which we indexed.
+Using anchor text efficiently is technically difficult because of the large amounts of data that must be processed.
+In our current crawl of 24 million pages, we had over 259 million anchors, which we indexed.

 But that statement doesn’t even hint at some of the issues that I raise above.
 Almost eleven years later, we’re starting to see some of those issues being considered in published research from the search engines, though if I had to guess, I would say that a number of those issues have been hashed through and possibly addressed at places like Google.